aws-samples/aws-modernization-with-quali/content/module3/prerequisites/_index.md

 ---
 ### As a member of the Ops platform tools team at Gourmet Inc, you will automatically deploy and configure Jenkins using CloudShell Colony.

+---
-__Note__: This step would typically be performed ahead of time.
-CloudShell Colony can be used to deploy platform tools and keep them up-to-date with the latest version.
+**NOTE:** This step would typically be performed ahead of time.
+CloudShell Colony can be used to deploy platform tools and keep them up-to-date with the latest version.\\

+---

 Your goal in the next few steps is to deploy a new Jenkins instance in AWS EC2 using CloudShell Colony.
 This instance will be pre-configured with a sample pipeline job that can be used to automatically deploy the promotion manager application.